 I am also developing a scoping study of Finsbury Park with Images&Co and Furtherfield.
 This will develop into a plan for Platforming Finsbury Park for 2019.

 Close and Remote (Simon Poulter and Sophie Mellor) have finished their Productive Margins residency with the University of Bristol.
 We have worked with academics looking at regulation and the impact of the productive Margins programme in general.
 Our previous piece of work, Life Chances explores real lives in both Bristol and Cardiff and is now published as a novel.
 We are also devising the development of the Life Chances game with University of Bristol.
 The Live Model programme of performance experiences in Bristol, Merthyr Tydfil and Cardiff are now developed into a film, with narration by Roney Fraser Munroe.
 Link here.

-Close and Remote are now working with Home, Slough on Bring Your Own Future, which includes watercolours and VR of the town of Slough, west of London.
+Close and Remote have finished working with Home, Slough on Bring Your Own Future, which includes watercolours and VR of the town of Slough, west of London.

-Earlier in 2017, I finished a wide ranging piece of consultancy with Furtherfield in London.
-Together we have re-evaluated the business model, developed a new programme for the next three years and written a successful NPO bid to Arts Council England.
+In 2017, I finished a wide ranging piece of consultancy with Furtherfield in London.
+Together we re-evaluated the business model, developed a new programme for the next three years and wrote a successful NPO bid to Arts Council England.